KLayout/klayout/macbuild/ReadMe.md

 In this section, the actual file and directory names are those obtained on macOS Monterey.<br>
 On different OS, those names differ accordingly.

 ### 6A.
-Standard build using the OS-bundled Ruby and Python with MacPorts Qt
+Standard build using the OS-bundled Ruby and Python with MacPorts Qt5
 0. Install MacPorts, then install Qt5 and libgit2 by
 ```
 $ sudo port install coreutils